 Finding the Best Places to Retire Since 2006!

-Sheridan (population 18,000) sits on a rolling prairie along I-90 in north central Wyoming.
-Here in the authentic American West, Sheridan is a place that started as cattle hub and got is name from a Civil War commander.
-It definitely plays up its Western heritage for tourists, but a more practical, down-to-earth town is hard to find.
+Named after a Civil War commander and situated in the heart of the authentic American West, Sheridan (population 20,000) sits on a rolling prairie along I-90 in north central Wyoming.
+It started as cattle hub and today plays up its Western heritage for tourists, but a more practical, down-to-earth town is hard to find.

-The cost of living is 2% above the national average.
-Nearly 40% of the population is age 45 or better, and residents overwhelmingly lean to the right politically.
+The cost of living is 1% above the national average.
+Nearly 40% of the population is age 45 or better, and residents lean very much to the right politically.
 Thirty-two percent of locals have a college degree.
-Racial diversity is minimal.
-The crime rate is well below the national average, so much so that many residents do not lock their doors at night.
+The town has grown 5% during the last decade, and the crime rate is below the national average.

-The median home price is $198,000, and many homes are ranch ramblers.
+The median home price is $405,000, reflecting a 5% decrease from a year ago.
+Neighborhoods are nicely tended, and many homes are ranch ramblers.
 The Powder Horn is a golf community with elegant homes and beautiful views.

-Sheridan has a reputation as a nice place.
-Its historic core is its main draw, evoking a time when cattle barons made this town their own.
-Today, there are more than 30 historic structures and landmarks.
+Sheridan's main core has more than 30 historic structures, evoking an earlier time when cattle barons held sway.
 Old-fashioned antique stores, hotels, saddle retailers, boot shops, cowboy hat stores and restaurants with dark wood and tin ceilings add to the Old West feeling.

-Sheridan has a Walmart, a Shipton's and some other box stores, but many shopping and dining options cater to tourists.
+Sheridan has a Walmart, a Shipton's and some other box stores, but most shopping is specialized and much of it caters to tourists.
 Many locals drive 90 minutes to Billings, Montana for more selection.

 Memorial Hospital is a 72-bed facility with a specialty in intensive care.
 It is accredited by the Joint Commission and accepts Medicare patients.

-The elevation is 3,800 feet above sea level, so winters are cold with daytime temperatures in the teens and 20s, and summers are cool with temperatures in the 60s and 70s.
+The elevation is 3,800 feet above sea level, so winters are cold with daytime temperatures in the teens and 20s.
+Summers bring temperatures in the 70s and 80s.
 On average, the area receives 14 inches of rain and 70 inches of snow per year (a four wheel drive vehicle is a good idea).
+The skies, even in winter, are often a deep blue.
 And because this is Wyoming, the wind is ever present.
-Some people say, though, that Sheridan is not as windy as southern Wyoming where locomotives are occasionally blown off their tracks (or so they say).
+People say, though, that Sheridan is not as windy as southern Wyoming where 200-ton locomotives are occasionally blown off the rails (or so they say).

 Recommended as a Retirement Spot?
 Yes | Is Wyoming Tax-Friendly for Retirement?
 Yes

-A remote location and long winters might be considered drawbacks, but safe neighborhoods, a fun Western heritage and bountiful outdoor recreation make Sheridan a place to consider if thinking about a Western retirement.
+A remote location and long winters might be considered drawbacks, but safe neighborhoods, a fun Western heritage, a nice downtown and bountiful outdoor recreation make Sheridan a place to consider if thinking about a Western retirement.

 Wyoming's territorial legislature granted women the right to vote in 1869.
 It was the first government entity in the world to recognize "female sufferage."
 The Equality State entered the Union about 21 years later on July 10, 1890.